-Kacy Ritter, Community Outreach & Social Media Strategist
+Kacy DeSilva, Community Outreach & Social Media Strategist

 When we think of Valentine’s Day, visions of glittered cards and red roses often come to mind.
 Romantic love is the focal point of the holiday, an unwelcome experience for those in addiction who have isolated themselves from significant others and loved ones.
 Though few can debate the delight found in heart-shaped boxes of chocolate, there is far more to love than presents wrapped in red cellophane.
 True love transcends the bounds of romance and it doesn’t require that we be in a relationship to experience it.

 This Valentine’s Day, we have the opportunity to do more than pine for a perfect token of adoration.
 The tenets of recovery teach us that love and service yield untold benefits when we dedicate our lives to others.